 What thou art we know not; What is most like thee?
-From rainbow clouds there flow not Drops so bright to see As from thy presence showers a rain of melody beautiful, but the poet quickly dismisses them, as the "dops" they rain are nothing compared to the "melody" that "showers" from the skylark's presence.
+From rainbow clouds there flow not Drops so bright to see As from thy presence showers a rain of melody

 It is at this point that the poet will once more return to the idea that the bird is more than just a creature.
 It is representing something greater.
 It is the essence of happiness and all that is needed to live a joyful life.